muhdlubega/mytransit/README.md

 ## Overview

+**MyTransit is the first and only public transport app in the Malaysian market to offer true real-time live vehicle tracking.** While the most capable competitor app updates positions only every 30 seconds and suffers from a sluggish, non-user-friendly interface, MyTransit revolutionizes the transit experience with smooth, continuous tracking that updates every 100ms through intelligent interpolation between data refreshes.

-MyTransit connects to Malaysia's GTFS (General Transit Feed Specification) data to display real-time positions of public transportation vehicles.
-The app features an interactive map with vehicle tracking, route overlays, search functionality, favorites management, and integration with Google Maps for directions.
+This breakthrough allows users to accurately estimate journey times, anticipate delays, plan their trips with confidence, and make informed decisions about their commute.
+MyTransit connects to Malaysia's GTFS (General Transit Feed Specification) data to display real-time positions of public transportation vehicles, featuring an interactive map with vehicle tracking, route overlays, search functionality, favorites management, and integration with Google Maps for directions.

 ## Features

 ### Core Functionality
-- **Real-time Vehicle Tracking**: Live positions of buses and trains with 30-second refresh intervals
+- **Real-time Vehicle Tracking**: True live positions of buses and trains with 30-second data refresh intervals
-- **Vehicle Interpolation**: Smooth 100ms position updates between GTFS data refreshes based on speed and bearing
+- **Smooth Vehicle Interpolation**: Industry-leading 100ms position updates between GTFS data refreshes based on speed and bearing for seamless tracking
+- **Journey Estimation**: Accurately predict arrival times and foresee potential delays in real-time
 - **Interactive Map**: Custom-styled Mapbox maps with dark/light mode support
 - **Route Visualization**: Display complete route shapes with progress tracking
 - **Multiple Operators**: Support for Prasarana (RapidKL, MRT Feeder, Rapid Penang, Rapid Kuantan) and KTMB